Acceltra65535/ProjektGameplay/Documentation.md

 ### Save & load

 The save and load interface provides players with a convenient way to manage their game progress and is fully integrated into the main menu system.
-When the player selects Load from the main menu, the interface communicates with the SaveLoadManager to retrieve stored save files and display them in a structured list.
+When the player selects Load from the main menu, the interface communicates with the [final-proj/scripts/UIs/Save&Load/save_load_manager.gd] to retrieve stored save files and display them in a structured list.
 Each save entry is generated using the game’s SceneData format, which captures essential information about the player state, scene, and inventory at the time of saving.
 The interface then allows the player to select a save slot and seamlessly transition back into the corresponding scene.
 Similarly, when creating new progress, the Start button initializes a fresh game state managed by the same system, ensuring consistency between new sessions and loaded ones.
 By connecting UI button signals directly to the save/load system, the menu acts as the central hub that guides the player into either continuing past adventures or beginning a new one.

 ### Inventory